ogata-lab/eipl-docs/en/docs/install/quick-start.md

 3. **Drawing error**

-    If the following error message appears after program execution, the animation file may have failed to be generated.
-    In this case, changing the WRITER when drawing the animation will solve the problem.
+    If you see the following error message after running the program, it may indicate an error in generating the animation file.
+In such cases, modifying the code at the end of test.py will solve the problem.

         File "/usr/lib/python3/dist-packages/matplotlib/animation.py", line 410, in cleanup
             raise subprocess.CalledProcessError(
         subprocess.CalledProcessError: Command '['ffmpeg', '-f', 'rawvideo', '-vcodec', 'rawvideo', '-s', '720x300', '-pix_fmt', 'rgba', '-r', '52.63157894736842', '-loglevel', 'error', '-i', 'pipe:', '-vcodec', 'h264', '-pix_fmt', 'yuv420p', '-y', './output/CAE-RNN-RT_20230510_0134_03_0_0.8.gif']' returned non-zero exit status 1.

-    First, install imagemagick and ffmpeg using the `apt` command.
+    First, use the `apt` command to install imagemagick and ffmpeg.

         $ sudo apt install imagemagick
         $ sudo apt install ffmpeg

-    Next, edit the code at the bottom of `test.py` as follows:
+    Next, make the following changes to the code at the bottom of `test.py`:

         # Using imagemagick
         ani.save( './output/SARNN_{}_{}_{}.gif'.format(params['tag'], idx, args.input_param), writer="imagemagick")